-Are your webinars suffering from a lack of attendance?
+Are your webinars suffering from low attendance?
+Do you feel like your webinars are just…bleh?
 Are you putting a lot of effort into organizing them with little or no reward?
-If this is the case, you need to take action so that future webinars are more successful.
+If this is the case, you need to start doing things differently so that future webinars are more successful.
 Achieving this success will help you generate the leads that you need to expand your business.

 Failing to think of the audience

-It’s important to remember that your webinar should not be focussed on you and your business.
+It’s important to remember that your webinar should not be focused on you and your business.
+Yeah, believe it or not, it really isn’t all about you.
 It should be aimed at providing a valuable experience for the audience.
 This means that you have to understand your audience and what type of content is likely to interest them and keep them engaged.

 It would be best if you also considered the practicalities of arranging a webinar for your chosen audience.
 For instance, what time of day are they likely to be available?
+How long would they be willing to stay put for your webinar without losing interest?
+The truth is, everybody is busy, even if they’re doing nothing – they’re busy.
 Most people are only willing to commit to one webinar each week, so getting your timing right is essential.

 A lack of marketing effort

 It would help if you planned to start promoting a webinar, at least one month before it’s due to take place.
 This gives you sufficient time to build your audience.
-Your promotional efforts should include creating content around the subject of the webinar and sharing it across social media channels such as Twitter and LinkedIn.
-This is one of the best ways to inform people about your event, and helps to optimize your lead generation success.
+Your promotional efforts should include creating content around the subject of the webinar and sharing it across social media channels such as Twitter, Instagram and LinkedIn.
+You should also take your webinar email marketing seriously.
+Create tailored emails with eye-catching headlines so that your potential audience actually reads your email rather than just ignoring it as spam.
+These are some of the best ways to inform people about your event and help to optimize your lead generation success.

 Too much sales-related content